eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-1/trg-1-2.md

 ## Best Practices

-- add a clear installing guide through our official helm chart repo
+- a clear installing guide through our official helm chart repo
-- add table of content of your installation guide
+- table of content of your installation guide
+- prerequisites section for the installation
-- add a numeric step-by-step installation guide with command copy options
+- a numeric step-by-step installation guide with command copy options
-- add prerequisites section for the installation
-- add a reference your helm chart README.md file
+- a reference your helm chart `README.md` file
-- add guidance on how to verify the installation
-- add local deployment advisories
+- install verification / uninstallation / upgrade guide if needed local deployment advisories
-- add a troubleshooting section
-- add a FAQ section
+- a FAQ and troubleshooting section
-- add additional resources information
+- additional resources information
-- add uninstallation guide
-- add upgrade guide
-- add security considerations
-- add contact information for support or feedback
+- contact information for support or feedback
-- add a thankful note for the user for using the product

-## Example Installation Guide
+## Exemplary Helm installation guide structure

 - [Installation](#installation)
   - [Install Helm chart from the Helm chart repository](#install-helm-chart-from-the-helm-chart-repository)